-The family limit is available each year on the Emerald Option for beneficiaries who did not claim in the previous year.
+The family limit is available each year on the Emerald, Emerald Value and Onyx Options for beneficiaries who did not claim in the previous year.

-The GEMS Optometry Network and how it works
+The GEMS Optometry Network and how it works.

-GEMS members receive discounted optometry services and materials, such as spectacles and contact lenses, from any GEMS Network optometrist.
-This means that by visiting a GEMS Network optometrist, you will receive discounted services and items.
-Because the GEMS Optometry Network includes 98% of all optometry providers in South Africa, your optometrist is very likely a network provider.
-To find your nearest GEMS Network optometrist, please visit the GEMS website at www.gems.gov.za and use the following path: Healthcare Providers > Designated Service Providers.
+GEMS members receive optometry services and material, like spectacles and contact lenses, which are paid at a preferred rate from any GEMS network optometrist.
+This means that by visiting a GEMS network optometrist, you will receive services and items at a reduced rate.
+The GEMS optometry network consists of 98% of all optometry providers in South Africa, so your optometrist is likely to be a network provider.
+To find your nearest GEMS network optometrist, please visit GEMS website at www.gems.gov.za and use the following path: Healthcare Providers > Designated Service Providers.